 What if I miss a class?

 Notify the office when you are unable to attend your regular class.
-Two this should say- ONE make-ups are allowed per session.
+One make-up is allowed per session.
 Call the office to schedule your make-up.
 No refunds are given for missed classes.

 What to wear?